A Chebotarev-type density theorem for divisors on algebraic varieties: Introduction

-To address the decomposition behaviour of a geometrically integral divisor $D'$ on $X$ in the Galois cover $Z \to X$, we define its \emph{geometric decomposition class} to be the decomposition class of $D'_{\bar k}$, where $\bar k$ is an algebraic closure of $k$.
-Then for a given Cartier divisor $D$ on $X$ and a conjugacy class $\Cc$ of subgroups of $G$, the Galois group of the cover $Z \to X$, we define a functor $D^\Cc_D$ from the category of field extensions of $k$ to the category of sets by
+For a geometrically integral divisor $D'$ on $X$, we define its \emph{geometric decomposition class} in the Galois cover $Z \to X$ to be the decomposition class of $D'_{\bar k}$ in $Z_{\bar k} \to X_{\bar k}$ , where $\bar k$ is an algebraic closure of $k$.
+Then for a given Cartier divisor $D$ on $X$ and a conjugacy class $\Cc$ of subgroups of $G$, we define a functor $D^\Cc_D$ from the category of field extensions of $k$ to the category of sets by

-This additional structure on the set of geometrically integral divisors helps us to formulate density results similar to the Serre-Chebotarev density theorem: